AdamMarsden/Crumpet/readme.md

 ## What's in the ingredients?

-Everything is very straight forward, all the instructions are in the code give to you guidance on how to use Crumpet.
+Everything is straight forward, all of the code is commented and gives you instructions on how to use Crumpet, so you can spend all your time in the code editor.
+Here are the few files that Crumpet comes with to get you going:

 * A `index.html` that gives you a little demo.
 * A `settings.scss` file which has the frameworks settings in.